idevgames/uDevGames.com/MISSING.md

   was looking at.
 * When I have an invalid cookie I should see an error prompting me to log out (which will destroy my cookie) and log back in again.
+* For some reason the breadcrumbs make the navbar taller?
+I'd like to to be consistent.